 Navigating around our website is very simple.
 You can start with the "search" feature or use the navigation sections to find the exact information you need about Oklahoma DMV.
 Read our list of articles and you will find the info that you need in no time.

 Our website already contains a great deal of useful facts about each state's DMV and we would like to ask you to contribute to upgrading the site to a higher level – join us on Facebook, give us your suggestions and be part of our successful story.

-For more information: DUI/DWI Information for Oklahoma
+For more information: Traffic Tickets and Violations in Oklahoma

 Yes, late fees will be added on to registration renewal costs.
 Drivers who cannot perform car registration renewal before the given due date will incur penalties from the Oklahoma Tax Commission.
 However, drivers do have a one-month grace period to complete the process.
 After the first day of the next month passes, a $1 penalty fee will be assessed for a maximum of 100 days.

 Commercial vehicle drivers will incur similar penalties.
 After the grace period, each day that you do not pay will come with a $.25 charge.
 This goes on for an entire month.
 After that, a fine of $200 or of 30 percent of the annual fee is assessed (whichever is the larger sum).

 For more information: How to Renew Your Vehicle Registration in Oklahoma